legacyspinner/el8-aarch64-kernel-4k-pages/readme.md

 *I also built a 16K pages version, based on apples m1 Native HW.
 Kernel pagesize is also referred to by developers as granular translation table options or similar.

-*This 4K version and the 16K version built recently with mock only have a few minor issues so far for me, I will list the problems here, might not be yours:
+### This 4K version and the 16K version built recently with mock only have a few minor issues so far for me.

--when using gnome i noticed after a while I lost my connection on virt ethernet, not sure why yet.
+ + when using gnome(console too?)i noticed after a while I lost my connection after a while, on virt ethernet, not sure why yet. host sleep?
--virtio gpu/drm-kms-helper error messages
+ + virtio gpu/drm-kms-helper spews error messages

 ### 4K granular/pages UTM virt, QEMU GPU Driver Testing on Gnome, with "Use Hypervisor" on.